SumoLogic/sumologic-documentation/docs/search/copilot.md

 ### Step 2: Review the auto-selected source

 Review the auto-selected **Source Category** and adjust it if needed.
 The source category is selected based on Copilot’s assessment of user intent.
 You can also type a source expression in the box.
 In either approach, you are defining the scope of your exploration.

 In this example, we'll select a source for AWS WAF.
 For indexes, type `_index=<index name>`.
+Autocompletion is supported for sources; type a few words, view source suggestions and pick one.

 <img src={useBaseUrl('img/search/copilot/source-category.png')} alt="Copilot source category" style={{border: '1px solid gray'}} width="600" />